elabftw/elabftw/documentation/docs/contributing/devdoc.md

 ## Glossary

-* Experiments + Database items + Experiments Templates = Entities.
+* Experiments + Resources + Experiments Templates + Resources templates = Entities.
 So when you see Entity it means it can be an experiment/template or a database item.

+Resources are called Items in the code, Resources templates are called ItemsTypes.

 ## Build

 The javascript and css files are stored unminified in the source code.
 But the app uses the minified versions, so if you make a change to the javascript or css files, you need to rebuild them.

 * To minify files: